jundalisay/superb/content/en/research/mao/quotations/chapter-10.md

 All important problems (of course, not the unimportant, trivial problems, or problems whose solutions have already been decided after discussion at meetings and need only be carried out) must be submitted to the committee for discussion, and the committee members present should express their views fully and reach definite decisions which should then be carried out by the members concerned…

+Party committee meetings must be divided into 2 categories:

+1. standing committee meetings
+2. plenary sessions

-Party committee meetings must be divided into two categories, standing committee meetings and plenary sessions, and the two should not be confused.
-Furthermore, we must take care that neither collective leadership nor personal responsibility is overemphasized to the neglect of the other.
+The two should not be confused.

+Either collective leadership or personal responsibility should not be overemphasized to the neglect of the other.

 In the army, the person in command has the right to make emergency decisions during battle and when circumstances require.

 {{< cite >}}
 "On Strengthening the Party Committee System" (September 20, 1948), Selected Works, Vol. IV, pp. 267-68.*
 {{< /cite >}}

 The secretary of a Party committee must be good at being a "squad leader".
 AParty committee has ten to twenty members; it is like a squad in the army, and the secretary is like the "squad leader".